-Who are the Houthis and why are they attacking Red Sea ships?
+Who are the Houthis and why is the US targeting them?

 Getty Images Houthis hijacking vehicle carrier Galaxy Leader in the Red Sea, 19 November 2023Getty Images